lammps/lammps/doc/src/fix_propel_self.rst

 For mode *quat*, :math:`e_i` points in the direction of a unit vector, oriented in the coordinate frame of the ellipsoidal particles, which defaults to point along the x-direction.
-This default behaviour can be changed by via the *quatvec* keyword.
+This default behavior can be changed by via the *quatvec* keyword.

 The optional *quatvec* keyword specifies the direction of self-propulsion